 When Claude Code performs poorly, the cause is almost never “the model isn’t smart enough.”
-It’s that the agent doesn’t have your project’s context.
-Without that, it does what looks productive but is mostly guessing.
-Seven ways to feed it the context it needs, in ROI order.
+It’s that the agent doesn’t have your project’s context, so it does what looks productive but is mostly guessing.

 What “no project context” looks like